Bible translations into Maltese

 The Maltese nationalist Mikiel Anton Vassalli, a convert from Roman Catholicism to Protestantism, translated the Gospels and Acts of the Apostles into the Maltese language.
 This was then known as the "Kafir version".
 Michael Camilleri (c.
 1814–1903), afterwards vicar of Lyford, Berkshire, revised Vassalli's version and translated the New Testament and the Anglican Book of Common Prayer into Maltese.

 Roman Catholic translations

 In 1959, the Roman Catholic priest and linguist Pietru Pawl Saydon published a translation of the Bible in Maltese from Hebrew and Greek.
 The translation had a strong emphasis on Semitic Maltese vocabulary in an attempt to keep the original meaning of the Hebrew source.
 The translation by Saydon was rejected by the Roman Catholic Church in Malta in relation to the Language Question and political climate in Malta at the time.

-History and Development

-Bible translation into Maltese has a rich and complex history reflecting both linguistic evolution and denominational tensions.
-Early efforts date back to the 18th century, when G.P.
-Agius de Soldanis published Psalm 51 (Miserere) around 1750, marking the first biblical text printed in Maltese.
-In 1829, Mikiel Anton Vassalli, often considered the father of the Maltese language, translated and published the Gospels under Protestant sponsorship.
-Despite his scholarly contributions, Vassalli's work was met with opposition from the Catholic Church, which denied him a religious burial.

-The 20th century saw further developments: J. Falzon translated the Psalms in 1926 for the British and Foreign Bible Society, offering one of the earliest full Protestant biblical texts in Maltese.
-A landmark was reached in 1959 with Pietru Pawl Saydon’s full translation of the Bible from the original Hebrew and Greek.
-Though praised for linguistic precision, his work was criticized for its use of Semitic-rooted Maltese, which led the Catholic hierarchy to reject it for liturgical use.